Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 its very simple, the `page` parameter receives its value via `GET` request, now the `banned_array[]` contains all the "bad signs" that could allow directory traversal.
 Then it will use `str_replace` to remove each value inside `banned_array[]` and store it in a new parameter `sanitized_value`. so if we set the `page` parameter to "../file", the final result of `sanitized_value` will be "file".

-Our first hint was to try and look for "main.go" file that is probablly located somewhere on the server, so let's grab it.
+Our first hint was to try and look for "main.go" file that is probably located somewhere on the server, so let's grab it.

 We will try some traditional directory traversal patterns, adding by `../` just before "main.go" in order to go back one folder.

 ![Testing file param](https://gyazo.com/43079f57389c26f370a0f7e339b7e813.png)

-Checking the presented response it looks like we are on the same folder ("downloads"), so it seems that there is some user input validation here, which filters out `../`. lets try and bypass it with **encoded traversal strings**, as an example **`..././`**.
+Checking the presented response it looks like we are in the same folder ("downloads"), so it seems that there is some user input validation here, which filters out `../`. let's try and bypass it with **encoded traversal strings**, as an example **`..././`**.

 ![Got our LFI](https://gyazo.com/c0fa593feec6e2c9eea6a9ee1f182c2a.png)